15 rules for communicating at GitHub

 As soon as you hit the big green “submit pull request” button, your code is no longer your baby.
 The bird has left the nest.
 You’re still primarily responsible for its success, and for seeing that it’s eventually merged into

-master, but that primarily involves facilitating a discussion that allows stakeholders to reach a general consensus, not advocating for “your” contribution.
+main, but that primarily involves facilitating a discussion that allows stakeholders to reach a general consensus, not advocating for “your” contribution.

 In practice, that means, at minimum, that it’s bad form to title a pull request “@benbalter’s edits”, but more broadly, it relegates you to the role of gracious host, answering questions, implementing suggestions, and ensuring that necessary teams are involved.
 At GitHub, we primarily use branch-to-branch pull requests within the same repository, so don’t be surprised if someone else jumps in and politely pushes a commit or two.